dpetiz/wordpress-galera-terraform/README.md

 $ terraform apply

-The zip containers the terraform.tf, and the values for wordpress and mysql-galera chart.
+The zip contains the terraform.tf, and the values for wordpress and mysql-galera chart.

 # The password is random generated and the output is printed on the end of deploy.